sepsis-omics/tutorials/docs/dna/qualitycontrol/trimmomatic.md

 - R1 reads with no pair (R2 match was low quality: deleted)
 - R2 reads with no pair (R1 match was low quality: deleted)

 Examine each file with the eye icon.

-- Note that some reads are now shorter.
-- Note that the files are different sizes.
+Look for:

+- Number of reads orphaned by the trimming / cleanup process.
+- Number of pairs lost totally.

 ## What next?

-Next: Assembly

-Link to the Trimmomatic [webpage](http://www.usadellab.org/cms/index.php?page=trimmomatic) and the [manual.](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf)
+Next: use the output FASTQ files for Assembly, e.g. with [Spades](../denovo/galaxy-spades.md)